85rhrl/PP3/README.md

 # Battleship
 Battleship is an exciting game that can be played by anyone looking for a challenge.

-The aim of Battleship is to be a engaging game and easy to understand so that players have a good time.
+The aim of Battleship is to be an engaging game and easy to understand so that players have a good time.
-This is done by explaining the game's mechanic in a clearly and graphical manner.
+This is done by explaining the game's mechanics in a clear and graphical manner.

 Visit the deployed Battleship's game here: [https://pp3-85rhrl-771c69ab8a44.herokuapp.com/](https://pp3-85rhrl-771c69ab8a44.herokuapp.com/)

 ![Battleship! in different screen sizes](docs/images/amiresponsive.png)

 ## How to play
-Battleship is a single player game based on the popular game from the same name which dates back to World War I, for more information about the original Battleship game, please visit its [Wikipedia page here](https://en.wikipedia.org/wiki/Battleship_(game)).
+Battleship is a single-player game based on the popular game of the same name, which dates back to World War I. For more information about the original Battleship game, please visit its [Wikipedia page here](https://en.wikipedia.org/wiki/Battleship_(game)).

-To play Battleship, simply start by typing down your name/nickname and hitting enter.
-A board will be generated and displayed with ships placed randomly which the player cannot see.
+To play Battleship, simply start by typing down your name or nickname and hitting enter.
+A board will be generated and displayed with ships placed randomly, which the player cannot see.

-The game then asks the user to type in the row and column (known as coordinates) of the desired shot with the top left corner having row and column 0 and 0 respectively.
+The game then asks the user to type in the row and column (known as coordinates) of the desired shot, with the top left corner having row and column 0 and 0, respectively.

-If the shot was a "Hit" or "Miss", the respective message is displayed and the board is updated with an "X" for a sunken ship or a "O" for a missed shot for the given coordinates.
+If the shot was a "Hit" or "Miss", the respective message is displayed, and the board is updated with an "X" for a sunken ship or an "O" for a missed shot for the given coordinates.

-The objective is to sunk all ships before the player runs out of turns (missiles).
+The objective is to sink all ships before the player runs out of turns (missiles).

 ## Features

 ### Existing Features

 - __Logo__
-    - At the top of the terminal screen a Battleship image made by characters is displayed with the name of the game next to it.
+    - At the top of the terminal screen, a Battleship image made by characters is displayed with the name of the game next to it.

     ![Logo](docs/images/01-logo.png)

 - __Welcome message__
-    - Below the logo a welcome message is displayed.
+    - Below the logo, a welcome message is displayed.
-    - The game settings are displayed which include; Board size, number of ships and number of turns.
+    - The game settings are displayed, which include board size, number of ships and number of turns.
     - An explanation of how to target the rows and columns.
     - How are the Hit or Miss shots are displayed on the board.
     - The game's objective.